- Resveratrol is a potent antioxidant that is thought to also have anti-aging, anti-cancer, and anti-inflammatory benefits.

 About six weeks later, Karen received a letter advising her that she’d been accepted.
 The letter also instructed her as to where to go and what to do.
 She later discovered that she’d been accepted for her genetic disposition to dementia or Alzheimer’s, as had many of the other 135 eventual participants.

 “It’s not only about what I might myself do to avert Alzheimer’s,” she confided to her best friend, “it’s also about hopefully making some progress in finding cures for the horrid disease for the entire world.”

-Because old age represented the highest risk for contracting Alzheimer’s, the study aimed to corroborate the belief that most age-related diseases, including cognitive dementia, can be averted or pushed back by long-term limits on intake of calories, i.e. consuming less food on a daily basis.
-This had already been demonstrated in experiments on lab animals, and the hope was that similar outcomes could be shown on humans.
+Because old age represented the highest risk for contracting Alzheimer’s, the study aimed to corroborate the belief that most age-related diseases, including dementia, can be averted or pushed back by long-term limits on intake of calories, i.e. consuming less food on a daily basis.
+Support for this theory has been demonstrated in experiments on lab animals, and the hope was that similar outcomes could be shown on humans.
 Clinicians thus studied resveratrol because it stimulates proteins called sirtuins, the same proteins activated by lower consumption of calories.